Make Your Own Halloween Apothecary Bottles - Free Printable Labels

 Sticker Paper and Labels

 Any type of sticker paper where you can cut out shapes will work great.
-You’ll use this to print the free labels, which you can download here.
+You’ll use this to print the labels, which you can download here.
 You can purchase craft sticker paper that we show in these pictures at most craft supply stores, or even online!

 Decorations for Your Bottles